Azure/cli-agent-for-aks/INSTRUCTIONS.md

 ### Errors
 - **Error: The combined size of system_prompt and user_prompt (6090 tokens) exceeds the maximum context size of 4096 tokens available for input**
-Increase the context size of the model that is deployed, this is configurable in the LLM provider
+Increase the context size of the model that is deployed, this is configurable in the LLM provider.
+This error typically happens for GPT-4 which has a smaller context window
 - **Error: litellm.NotFoundError: AzureException NotFoundError - The API deployment for this resource does not exist.
 If you created the deployment within the last
 5 minutes, please wait a moment and try again**
 If you are using Azure Open AI, it is very likely that the deployment name is different from the model name.
 Please create a new deployment with the same name as the model name